-a) Interested coaches must complete the Coaching Application "A" Hockey, including a list of possible candidates who could act as independent evaluators for try outs and submit as directed

-A Coach Selection Committee will be formed as per SCMHA Constitution and will meet to review applications, check references, review independent evaluator candidate lists and decide if there will be an interview.

-- b) Interview will take place if required - c) Committee will make recommendations to the Board for approval. - d) Member of the Selection Committee will contact each candidate and inform them of the decision.
+- a) Interested coaches must complete the Coaching Application "A" Hockey, including a list of possible candidates who could act as independent evaluators and submit as directed by June 1st - b) A Coach Selection Committee will be formed as per SCMHA Constitution and will meet to review applications, check references, review independent evaluator candidate lists and decide if there will be an interview. - c) Interview will take place if required - d) Committee will make recommendations to the Board for approval. - Member of the Selection Committee will contact each candidate and inform them of the decision.